malliina/live-reload/README.md

 # play-live-reload

-Live reloading of Play Framework web apps.
+Reloads the browser after a code change in your Play Framework web app.

-Minimizes the time you have to wait for the app to reload and refresh after a code change, providing a smoother developer experience.

 ## Usage

+1. Add to `project/plugins.sbt`:

+        addSbtPlugin("com.malliina" % "play-live-reload" % "0.0.27")

 1. Enable `PlayLiveReloadPlugin` instead of `PlayScala` in build.sbt: